nextcord/nextcord/docs/interactions.rst

 ``guild_ids`` is used to limit the guilds that the slash command is available to.
 This is useful for testing as global slash commands can take up to an hour to register.

+The names of slash commands and their command options must only contain lowercase letters, numbers, hyphens, and underscores and be between 1 and 32 characters long.

 Slash Command Options
 ---------------------